September 24, 2025

-Accounts payable (AP) fraud is a significant concern for today’s businesses.
+Accounts payable (AP) fraud is a growing concern for businesses of all sizes.

-The Association of Certified Fraud Examiners (ACFE) reports that organizations lose an estimated 5% of their annual revenues to occupational fraud, with a median loss of $145,000 per case.
-Alarmingly, if proper systems to identify fraudulent activities aren't in place, they go undetected for an average of 14 months.
+The Association of Certified Fraud Examiners (ACFE) reports that organizations lose about 5% of annual revenue to occupational fraud, with a median loss of $145,000 per case.
+Even more alarming, fraud can go undetected for an average of 14 months without strong controls in place.

 What is accounts payable fraud?

-Accounts payable fraud is a deliberate attempt to exploit a company’s payment processes for unauthorized financial gain.
-It targets the accounts payable department, which handles vendor payments, making it a key vulnerability in an organization’s financial operations.
+Accounts payable fraud is the deliberate exploitation of your company’s payment process for unauthorized financial gain.
+It targets the accounts payable department, which manages vendor payments and is a frequent point of vulnerability.

-This fraud can involve insiders, such as employees with payment system access, or external parties like vendors or cybercriminals.
-Sometimes, it includes collusion, such as an employee working with a vendor to commit fraud by inflating invoices or approving payments for nonexistent services.
+Fraud can involve insiders, such as employees with access to payment systems, or external parties like vendors or cybercriminals.
+Sometimes it includes collusion—for example, an employee working with a vendor to inflate invoices or approve payments for nonexistent services.

 Internal AP fraud